ifsnop/mysqldump-php/README.md

 ## Tests

-Current code for testing is an ugly hack.
-Probably there are much better ways of doing them using PHPUnit, so PR's are welcomed.
 The testing script creates and populates a database using all possible datatypes.
 Then it exports it using both mysqldump-php and mysqldump, and compares the output.
 Only if it is identical tests are OK.
-After [this](https://github.com/ifsnop/mysqldump-php/commit/8496fbb1b26dde404804bc8865ec32044da5b813) commit, some test are performed using phpunit.

 Some tests are skipped if mysql server doesn't support them.

 A couple of tests are only comparing between original sql code and mysqldump-php generated sql, because some options are not available in mysqldump.

 ## Bugs (from mysqldump, not from mysqldump-php)

 After [this](https://bugs.mysql.com/bug.php?id=80150) bug report, a new one has been introduced. _binary is appended also when hex-blob option is used, if the value is empty.

-## Todo
+## TODO

 - Update PHP code with latest PHP codestyle changes like short array syntax.
+- Recreate Travis tests with Github Actions.
 - Write more tests, test with mariadb also.

 ## Contributing

 Format all code to PHP-FIG standards. https://www.php-fig.org/

-## License

-This project is open-sourced software licensed under the [GPL license](https://www.gnu.org/copyleft/gpl.html)

 ## Credits